-Pakistan's total denim industry is around 2.6 billion and growing
+Pakistan's total denim industry is worth $2.6 bn and growing

 Established in 1949, Artistic Milliners is a denim fabric and garment manufacturing company based in Pakistan with a strong focus on technology, innovation and sustainability.
 It is the first denim mill in the world to develop cradle-to-cradle Gold Certified Denim Fabric in partnership with G-Star RAW and developer of 'Crystal Clear' clean indigo technology together with DyStar and G-Star RAW.
 Fibre2Fashion interviews Omer Ahmed, CEO of Artistic Milliners, about the factors that are going to drive the growth story of Pakistan's denim industry in the coming years and how the company is gearing up to play a major role in it.

 What is the total denim market in Pakistan?
 Where does it rank in the world denim market?

 Pakistan's total denim market in dollar terms is around $2 billion in garments and $600 million in fabric and growing.
 The industry is 99 per cent focused on denim fabric and garment exports.
 In terms of denim fabric capacity, Pakistan today is one of the biggest in Asia only behind China, and on garments side we still have some way to go when compared to Bangladesh and Vietnam, but we are foreseeing rapid growth in the next five years.